adia-technology/Docmosis.Templates/README.md

-# Docmosis.Render
+# Docmosis.Templates

-A client to render documents using [Docmosis](https://www.docmosis.com)
+A client to manage document templates in [Docmosis](https://www.docmosis.com)